Health IT systems shift from record keeping to access that enables clinical collaboration

 The application of algorithms will advance preventative healthcare

-Stop and savor the images being read by radiologists.
+Radiologists, stop and savor the images you are reading.
 They might disappear from view.

 In the not-so-distant future, radiologists might analyze ‘numbers’ rather than images.
-Not only will this radical change greatly advance the goal of preventative care, it also has the potential to alter the overall healthcare system.
-Here’s why big data might alter the future.
+This radical change has the potential to change not only the role of radiologists, but also to advance the goal of preventative care.
+Here’s how big data in radiology might change the future.

 Today, physicians order imaging exams to detect the presence of a specific and usually singular cause or disease.
 The pixel data that is captured by the imaging modality is assembled (or reconstructed / displayed) in an image that is meaningful to the human brain.
-Radiologists are trained to recognize, understand and analyze the shapes, the shades and colors within that image in order to render a diagnosis.
+Radiologists are educated to recognize, understand, and analyze the shapes, shades, and colors within that image in order to render a diagnosis.